Construction fire testing services

 Warringtonfire’s team of engaged experts offer a wide variety of services to the construction industry, one of the ways we support this sector is through our construction fire testing capabilities.

-Our laboratories in High Wycombe and Warrington are UKAS accredited, our Australian laboratory is NATA accredited, our Gent laboratory is BELAC accredited and our Frankfurt laboratory is DAkkS accredited and certified by the DIBT (Deutsches Institut für Bautechnik) as an accredited test center.
+Our laboratories in High Wycombe and Warrington are UKAS accredited, our Australian laboratory is NATA accredited, our Gent laboratory is BELAC accredited and our Frankfurt laboratory is DAkkS accredited and certified by the DIBT (Deutsches Institut für Bautechnik) as an accredited test centre.

 Among other things, for construction fire testing we test building materials according to national, European and International standards.